phunter33/techc/README.md

 challenge1-desc
 -----

 A 3-tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources.
-Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

 challenge1-output
 -----